NATO air defense system in Europe. Part 2

 In 1999, Greece became the owner of the C-300PMU-1, while at the time modern ZRS were delivered to a country that is a member of NATO.
 Although initially stated that the buyer of the Russian anti-aircraft systems is Cyprus.
 The Bulgarian and Greek C-XNUMPPMU / PMU-300 repeatedly participated in NATO military exercises.
 At the same time, the main emphasis on the exercises was not on countering the means of air attack, but on working out methods of dealing with anti-aircraft systems of Soviet and Russian production.
 In addition to long-range and medium-range systems and complexes, in a number of NATO countries, in the units of military air defense there are mobile air defense systems: Strela-1, Osa and Thor.
 Taking into account the recently aggravated international relations and the sanctions imposed on Russia for the supply of spare parts for them, the repair and maintenance of these anti-aircraft complexes is problematic.

 A detailed review of the NATO air defense structure in Europe draws attention to the apparent imbalance between the defensive anti-aircraft systems and fighter aircraft.
 Compared with the times of the Soviet-American confrontation, the number of air defense systems in the NATO countries has been reduced significantly.
 At the moment, the emphasis in the provision of air defense is on multi-purpose fighters, while almost all "clean" interceptor fighters have been removed from service.
 This means that in the North Atlantic Alliance there was a rejection of the defensive doctrine of air defense and an emphasis was placed on combating air targets as far as possible from their own concealed objects.
 At the same time, fighters assigned to fight an airborne enemy are able to effectively carry out strike missions and even be carriers of tactical nuclear weapons. weapons.
-This approach can only be effective if air superiority is gained, which, along with the expansion of NATO to the East, causes great concern in Russia.
+This approach can only be effective in the event of gaining air superiority, which, along with NATO's eastward expansion, is of great concern to Russia.